revue-org/revue-spe-slides/content/_generator.md

 ### Dependency management

-[Renovate](https://docs.renovatebot.com/) has been used to keep all dependencies automatically up to date
+[Renovate](https://docs.renovatebot.com/) has been used to keep all dependencies automatically up to date.

 ---